Tibial plateau fracture: Treatment

 Pain may be managed with NSAIDs, opioids, and splinting.
 In those who are otherwise healthy, treatment is generally by surgery.
 Occasionally, if the bones are well aligned and the ligaments of the knee are intact, people may be treated without surgery.

 The surgery usually involves reducing the fractured fragments of the tibia plateau to their anatomical position and fixing them in place with screws only or fixed angle anatomical plates ensuring absolute stability.
 Implant selection is based on the type of injury.
 Generally, simple or incomplete fractures (Schatzker type 1) of the plateau are compressed with 6.5mm partially threaded cancellous screws.
 Complex type fractures will require a plate for enhanced stability.
 As the tibia condyles articulate with the femur (thigh bone) to form knee joint, any incongruity in the articular surface is unacceptable as it leads to early arthritis.
 Prolonged immobilization of the knee joint is also not recommended which result in stiffness of the joint and difficult recovery.
+Following a tibial plateau fracture, the patient is at risk for arthritis.
+This is referred to as post-traumatic arthritis.
+The more displaced the joint intra-articular surface is, the more likely post-traumatic arthritis is to occur.
+This occurs due to injury to the joint surface cartilage.
+When cartilage is damaged, arthritis can occur.
+It's currently debated what role primary total knee arthroplasty (Joint Prosthesis) plays in the treatment of tibial plateau fractures.
+Although accompanied with risks small studies have shown promising results.